hygraph/gatsby-source-graphcms/README.md

 ## How to query : GraphQL

-Let's say you have a GraphQL type called `Post`.
-You would query it like so:
+Let's say you have a GraphQL type called `Artist`.
+You would query all artists like so:

 ```graphql
 {